Italy in the Eurovision Song Contest 2015

-Italy participated in the Eurovision Song Contest 2015 with the song "Grande amore", written by Ciro Esposito and Francesco Boccia.
-The song was performed by the male operatic pop trio Il Volo.
-Italian broadcaster RAI announced in September 2014 that the winning performer(s) of the Sanremo Music Festival 2015 would have the right to represent the nation at the Eurovision Song Contest in Vienna, Austria.
+Italy was represented at the Eurovision Song Contest 2015 with the song "Grande amore", written by Ciro Esposito and Francesco Boccia, and performed by the male operatic pop trio Il Volo.
+The Italian participating broadcaster, Radiotelevisione italiana (RAI), announced in September 2014 that the winning performer(s) of the Sanremo Music Festival 2015 would have the right to represent the country at the contest.
 The selected performer would also be given the right to choose their own song to compete with at Eurovision.
 In February 2015, Il Volo emerged as the winners of Sanremo with the song "Grande amore".
 The trio accepted the invitation to represent Italy at Eurovision and decided that "Grande amore" would be their contest entry.

 As a member of the "Big Five" (France, Germany, Italy, Spain and the United Kingdom), Italy competed directly in the final on 23 May 2015 and did not have to qualify from one of two semi-finals held on 19 May and 21 May.
 However, Italy was obligated to vote in the second semi-final.
 In Italy's forty-second Eurovision appearance on 23 May, "Grande amore" finished in third place out of 27 competing songs, receiving 292 points and full marks from nine countries.